Find a Charger near You. Click Here: https://chargefinder.com/us/jasper/charging-station/e7erjr

 Consider Charger Location – Choose a spot near where you park (and preferably indoors) with access to your electrical panel to minimize installation cost.

 The City of Jasper and its residents recognize the important role Electric Vehicles play in our future.
-That’s why topics such as solar power and electric vehicle charging was included in our 2019 Comprehensive plan for building a strong and healthy community.
+That’s why topics such as solar power and electric vehicle charging were included in our 2019 Comprehensive plan for building a strong and healthy community.
 As part of that plan, the City has adopted standards for both solar and electric vehicle charging and has added a growing number of chargers in public spaces.
 More information may be found at: https://impactjasper.com/wp-content/uploads/2019/09/impact-jasper-comp-plan-final.pdf

 Contact Us